AbhayPratap05/Learning-SSO/README.md

 # 🔐 SSO Learning & Implementation Project

 This repository documents my journey of learning **Linux administration, web security, and Single Sign-On (SSO) with Keycloak**, along with end-to-end mini-projects in **Django, PHP, and Drupal**.

-The ultimate goal: **deploy a production-ready SSO setup on DigitalOcean**, proving the ability to run, secure, and integrate multiple stacks with a centralized authentication system.
+Ultimate Goal: **Deploy a Production-Ready SSO setup on DigitalOcean**, proving the ability to run, secure, and integrate multiple stacks with a centralized authentication system.

 ---